 - Ms. Lamia Farid is our Early Learner Teacher who has 7 years of experience teaching early learners at Kumon Alden Bridge.
 Before moving to Texas, she was an elementary school teacher in Oklahoma for 6 years.
 She is from The Woodlands, TX.

-- Ms. Mickie Blizzard is our new Early Learner Teacher.
-She comes with rich experience teaching Kindergarten through Grade 5 in Klein ISD and Magnolia ISD schools.
-We are happy to welcome her as our new team member.
+- Ms. Mickie Blizzard is our Early Learner Teacher who comes with rich experience teaching Kindergarten through Grade 5 in Klein ISD and Magnolia ISD schools.
 Her 12 years of teaching experience adds great value to our students.
 She is from Magnolia, TX

 One time fee due upon enrollment - $50 Registration Fee, $30 Material Fee

 How do I get started with the program?